JA-Developer/Codigo-Python-VSCode-Tesis/README.md

 ## Contributing

-Desert Legends was developed by Jesús Sánchez Palma and José Luis Ordoñez Ávila using Python and VSCode.
+This project was developed by Jesús Sánchez Palma and José Luis Ordoñez Ávila using Python and VSCode.